pikawika/VUB-RL/documentation/README.md

     # V3.5.1 was used.
     pip install matplotlib==3.5.1

+    # Install pygame used for creating connect four
+    # V2.1.2 was used.
+    pip install pygame==2.1.2

     # Install Gym where we will make the connect four environment
+    # V0.23.1 was used.
     pip install gym==0.23.1

+    # Install the IPython kernel for notebooks
+    # V6.13.0 was used.
+    pip install ipykernel==6.13.0
     ```

 ### Import Anaconda environment